cmantuano/askdata-docs/role/hr-teams.md

 #### Askdata makes Human Resources management more effective by simplifying your interaction with data.

+Use natural language for your HR data query.

+Quickly search across different internal HR management systems & external sources to get the answer right away.

+..and even more

+Thanks to a proprietary Machine learning algorithm, the learning system improves day by day, rendering the results of your requests more and more precise.

 #### Immediate impact on:

 <div class="row">